 This course is designed to develop topics which are fundamental to the study of Calculus.
 Emphasis is placed on solving equations and inequalities, solving systems of equations and inequalities, and analysis of functions (absolute value, radical, polynomial, rational, exponential, and logarithmic) in multiple representations.
 Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to algebra-related problems with and without technology.
-Pre-requisite: A grade of "P" in Mat096 or High School Algebra I, II and an advanced mathematics course, and a mathematics placement test score as designated by the Mathematics Department.
-FA, SP.
+Prerequisite: A grade of "RP" in Mat 096 or appropriate placement test score.
 Students must take the pre-test for this course by the end of the fourth day after the end of the drop/add period.
 Failure to do so will result in withdrawal from the course.
 This course will satisfy the UGETC requirement for both the AA-General College and AS- General Science programs.
+FA, SP.